Biomedical Science

 Biomedical Science is devoted to understanding the human body and our ability to control it during health and disease.

-Our Biomedical Science courses cover everything from human physiology and pharmacology, to molecular and cell biology, helping you to define the future of clinical medicine.
-You’ll study the basis of diseases such as coronavirus and cancer, and challenges such as hearing loss.
+Our biomedical science courses cover everything from human physiology and pharmacology, to molecular and cell biology, helping you to define the future of clinical medicine.
+You’ll study the basis of genetic diseases, cancer, the physiological consequences of ageing (including hearing loss) and consider how we tackle antimicrobial resistance.
 You’ll explore therapies that use stem cell technology, and discover how we develop drug treatment for inflammatory disease.

 Our courses